It’s a big and complex job. Thankfully, we’re not alone in this work.

 Learn about health inequities in Colorado:

-- INDEX – Access to Care by Income (PDF)
+- INDEX – Access to Care in Colorado

 - REPORT – Health Insurance Coverage by ZIP Code